 Between now and 2025, the surface fleet can substantially improve its offensive sea control capability and capacity through changes to its weapons portfolio.
-Weapons were not an area of emphasis in the post-Cold War era and now U.S. forces find themselves at the wrong end of range, salvo, and cost competitions Between now and 2025, the surface fleet can substantially improve its offensive warfare capability and capacity through changes to its weapons portfolio.
+Weapons were not an area of emphasis in the post-Cold War era and now U.S. forces find themselves at the wrong end of range, salvo, and cost competitions with potential adversaries equipped with Chinese and Russian-made long-range precision weapons.